 Extensions and Alternatives to Black-Scholes

 Several extensions address BSM's limitations.
-The Merton model adds continuous dividend yield.
-The Bjerksund-Stensland model provides a closed-form approximation for American options.
-The Heston model incorporates stochastic volatility.
-The SABR model is popular for interest rate options.
-For most retail traders and standard equity options, the basic BSM model with Merton's dividend adjustment provides practical accuracy.
+The Merton model adds a continuous dividend yield by discounting the stock term with e^(-qT).
+The Bjerksund-Stensland model provides a fast closed-form approximation for American options.
+The Heston model replaces constant volatility with stochastic volatility to capture the volatility smile.
+The SABR model is widely used for interest-rate options.
+For most retail traders pricing standard listed equity options, the basic BSM model - with Merton's dividend adjustment when the stock pays a yield - delivers practical accuracy and remains the benchmark every richer model is compared against.